CentreForHydrology/WDPM/paper.md

 # Acknowlegements

 Funding for the refactoring of WDPM was provided by Agriculture and Agri-food Canada.
+Much of the OpenCL code and the Python GUI were written by Oluwaseun Sharomi.

 # References